pets87/cdcsqlmonitor/README.md

 ## CDC - Change Data Capture

-Compatibility:
- Azure SQL managed instance only
- Standard, Developer and Enterprise Editions 2016 and up
+Compatibility: Azure SQL managed instance only, Standard, Developer and Enterprise Editions 2016 and up

  ### Prerequisities
 Tables must have primary key column.
 It can be any type.